 Key Industry Facts

-• Average revenue: Sole trader gardeners typically earn $50,000 - $100,000+ per year.
-Landscaping companies with 3-5 staff commonly turn over $300,000 - $1.5M
+• Average revenue: Sole trader gardeners typically earn $50,000 to $100,000 per year.
+Landscaping companies with three to five staff commonly turn over $400,000 to $1.5M

 Cover Types for Landscaping & Gardening Businesses

-Understanding which cover types are essential, and which are optional, helps you build the right insurance package without paying for cover you don't need.
+Understanding which policies are essential and which are optional helps you assemble the right package without paying for cover you do not need.

 Cover Type Relevance Why It Matters Typical Limit

 Disclaimer: Cover types and limits shown are general guidance based on typical landscaping business needs.
-Your specific requirements depend on your business size, services offered, contract obligations, and risk profile.
+Your specific requirements depend on business size, services offered, contract obligations, and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Landscapers